Vishnu19091/Phishing_Detection_Extension/README.md

 ### Initializing Backend Server

-Backend server runs on Python so we need to install the libraries to run.
+The backend server runs on Python, so we must install the libraries.

-- Before installing libraries create venv
+- Before installing libraries, create a venv.

 ```bash
 python -m venv venv-name